 The Law Offices of James F. Berl, P.C. established in 1994 has continued to provide exceptional, trusted and compassionate legal services to our clients for over twenty (20) years.
-The Law Offices of James F. Berl, P.C., is a General Practice Firm that handles all aspects of litigation including civil litigation, contract disputes, personal injury, medical malpractice and family law.
+The Law Offices of James F. Berl, P.C., is a General Practice Firm that handles all aspects of litigation including civil litigation, contract disputes, personal injury, auto accident attorney, medical malpractice and family law.
 In addition, the firm also handles real estate transactions, business formation, as well as estate planning and probate matters.
 Our attorneys take pride in developing long lasting relationships with our clients in order to handle various legal matters for them throughout their lives.
 If you are looking for a Hilton Head divorce attorney, we are a top rated divorce attorney firm.

 Jim Berl is the President of the Law Offices of James F. Berl, P.C.
 Jim started the firm in May of 1994.
 He practices in all areas of civil litigation, including personal injury, family law and contract disputes.
 He also handles residential real estate transactions, business purchases and sales, as well as construction law and related contract matters.
 He is a graduate of Furman University with honors and of Washington and Lee University School of Law.
 Jim served for six years of active duty with the U.S. Army JAG Corp.
 Upon leaving active duty, he was an Associate with the law firm of Hughes and Wieters, P.A., where he eventually became a Partner.
 Jim is a member of the South Carolina Bar Association, where he is a member of the family law and real estate practices sections.
 He is also a member and past president of the Hilton Head Island Bar Association and is also, a member of the Beaufort County Bar Association.